databricks/scala-style-guide/README.md

 - __Public methods should be explicitly typed__, otherwise the compiler's inferred type can often surprise you.
 - __Implicit methods should be explicitly typed__, otherwise it can crash the Scala compiler with incremental compilation.
-- __Variables, closures with non-obvious types should be explicitly typed__.
+- __Variables or closures with non-obvious types should be explicitly typed__.
 A good litmus test is that explicit types should be used if a code reviewer cannot determine the type in 3 seconds.

 ### <a name='return'>Return Statements</a>